wasutz/Blogcone/readme.md

 ## Blogcone
-Blogcone is a project for practice Laravel by clone the website.
+Blogcone is a simple blog website built with Laravel.

 ## Features
 + User roles and authentication